All Episodes

 It's debate night in America.

-We'll continue a former speaker of the House, uh, Newt Gingrich is with us.
+Less than five hours away, we'll continue with former Speaker of the House, Newt Gingrich, is with us.

-Your call's coming up, 800-941 Sean, if you want to be a part of the program as we continue.
+Your call's coming up, 800-941-Sean, if you want to be a part of the program as we continue.

 All right, we continue.

-I think she's gonna be rehearsed.
+I think she's going to be rehearsed.

-I think she's gonna be over-rehearsed.
+I think she's going to be over-rehearsed.

 That's my guess.